mydaytrip/partner-api/source/includes/introduction.md

 - Cancel trips directly over the API with no penalty up to 24 hours before the departure.
 - Return details about booked trips, including the assigned driver and vehicle.
 - Return live driver position for trips that are being tracked by the driver.

+### What can our Hourly Ride API do?

+- Search for hourly ride options by pickup location, duration, and passenger count.
+- Return multiple vehicle options for time-based rentals with included kilometers.
+- Book hourly rides with driver and vehicle for specified durations.
+- Retrieve booking details including pickup information and pricing.
+- Cancel bookings with flexible cancellation policy.

 ### What can our Day Trips API do?